 I also reconnected with Peter Hoffmann and model Sandra from the airport shoot, and we did another fashion beauty editorial shoot.
 You can find photos from this (and our other shoots) all over my website!

 I was on vacation the entire month!
-I really didn’t take any clients, and it was awesome.
-I went back home to the states and had a great time enjoying the Tucson heat.
+That means I really didn’t take any clients, and it was awesome.
+We went back home to the states and had a great time enjoying the Tucson heat.
 Who goes to Arizona in July??
 Me, I guess!
 While I was there, I got to do my aunt’s makeup.
 We made some tweaks to her makeup routine, and it was so fun to see the transformation from just a few small changes and upgrades.

 August was another busy month for me.
 We had engagements, another ball, more makeup lessons, etc. One of my favorite memories from August was my appointment with Ali.
 I did her makeup super early in the morning (like 5:30 am early) because she wanted to have her engagement photos taken by this castle and we needed to squeeze it in before her wedding day.
 We did a tan shimmery lid, and her hair was this braid with curls… it was stunning.
 Ali had a gorgeous ball gown and the pictures turned out breathtaking.
 Bogi of Bogi Photography made. it. happen.